-Labeled with the #1 code on or near the bottom of bottles and containers, PET is frequently employed to package a range of products including beverages, peanut butter, bakery goods, produce, frozen foods, salad dressings, cosmetics, and household cleaners.
+Labeled with the #1 code on or near the bottom of bottles and containers, PET is frequently used to package a range of products including beverages, peanut butter, bakery goods, produce, frozen foods, salad dressings, cosmetics, and household cleaners.
 Prized for its strength, thermo-stability, and transparency, PET is a popular choice for packaging.
 PET also is inexpensive, lightweight, resealable, shatter-resistant, and recyclable.

 Recycled polyethylene terephthalate is known as RPET, and it is the most widely recycled plastic in the world.
-According to PETRA, the PET Resin Association, the U.S. recycling rate is about 30%, while it is 52% in the European Union.
+According to PETRA, the PET Resin Association, the U.S. recycling rate is about 31% in 2012, while it is 52% in the European Union.
 In 2016, the U.S. recycling rate had fallen below 29%.
-Almost 1.8 billion pounds of PET were recycled in 2015, used to make a to make a variety of end products.
+Almost 1.8 billion pounds of PET were recycled in 2015, used to make a variety of end products.
 The U.S. Environmental Protection Agency (EPA) estimates that 1% of municipal solid waste in the United States is attributed to PET containers.

-- polyester carpet fiber
+- Polyester carpet fiber

-- fabric for T-shirts
+- Fabric for T-shirts

-- long underwear
+- Long underwear

-- athletic shoes
+- Athletic shoes

-- luggage, upholstery
+- Luggage, upholstery

-- sweaters and fiberfill for sleeping bags and winter coats
+- Sweaters and fiberfill for sleeping bags and winter coats

-- industrial strapping
+- Industrial strapping

-- sheet and film
+- Sheet and film

-- automotive parts
+- Automotive parts

-- new PET containers
+- New PET containers

 The use of recycled PET in place of virgin resin typically results in reduced energy consumption, lower cost, and reduced environmental impact.

 Post-consumer PET material is collected through curbside recycling programs, involving both single-stream and dual-stream approaches.
-Additionally, other PET recycling programs are designed to divert empty PET bottles at locations of high accumulation such as large events.
+Additionally, other PET recycling programs are designed to divert empty PET bottles at locations of high accumulation such as at large events.

 Recyclable materials such as PET may be sorted from other recyclables at material recovery centers, and baled for shipment to a PET recycling facility.
-As with other scrap material, attention should be used to promote proper bale handling and storage practices to minimize product contamination.
+As with other scrap material, focus should be on proper bale handling and storage practices to minimize product contamination.

-After they have been sorted, the PET material is ground into particles known as “flakes.”
+After the sorting process, the PET material is ground into particles known as “flakes.”
 Flake purity is central to preserving the value of the reclaimed plastic.
 Further separation techniques involve washing and air classification as well as water baths, where material either sinks or floats, which helps separate residual foreign materials.
 Washing can be undertaken at standard or elevated heat levels.
 The use of disinfectants and detergents aids in achieving a complete cleaning.

 Melt filtering can further purify material through the removal of any non-melting contaminants that may have survived earlier steps.
 Extruded material passes through a series of screens to form pellets while non-melted particulate is blocked.
 Pelletized plastic provides a uniform-sized material that can be reintroduced into the manufacturing process.